LacledesLAN/README.1ST/GameServers/DockerAndGameServers.md

 docker run -it --rm --network=lan --ip 192.168.2.125 lacledeslan/gamesvr-hl2dm ./srcds_run -game hl2mp +map dm_overwatch -console +sv_lan 1
 ```

-One side effect is that the host won't be able to see the container despite.
+One side effect is that the host won't be able to see the container.
 The current work around is to get a separate NIC that's exposed to the LAN without MACVLAN so that the container is treated as an external IP by the host.

 We use this method for game servers that should be findable on the LAN.